Our France 2019 Women’s World Cup sweepstakes spreadsheet (built in Excel) will allow you to:

 - Note: per the competition rules, teams on the same number of points will be separated by net goals and goals scored, then comparing their head to head results.
 The spreadsheet will take this into account.

-- The spreadsheet will also work out the top 4 3rd placed teams and correctly place them in the knockout round.
+- The spreadsheet will also work out the top 4 3rd placed teams and correctly place them in the knockout bracket rounds.

-- Once you have completed predicting the group stages, the knockout round will auto populate and you can predict the scores in these matches.
+- Once you have completed predicting the group stages, the knockout bracket rounds will auto populate and you can predict the scores in these matches.
 (1-3 below)

 - Note: at this stage you only get points for who progresses.
 Predict a winner in each match instead of a draw and penalties.

-- You complete the knockout phase until you get to a winner.
+- You complete the knockout bracket phase until you get to a winner.

 - Save the file and send it back to the organiser.